ChristianSmith2394/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map returns a completely new array with just specified keys from an array of objects.
+    A best use case for this method would be trying to filter through an array of objects for just specific keys.
+Like just getting the name from a list of user's data, or just their emails to send them newsletters.

+    .reduce returns a single integer after adding all of the numbers together to get a total sum of the integers.
+        A best use case for this method would be to add up numbers of "x" from an array of objects in order to get a total

+    .filter returns a single array with only what you wanted filtered out of the problem.
+         A best use case for this method would be to filter through an array of objects to find what objects in an area meet a certain criteria

 2. Explain the difference between a callback and a higher order function.
     A callback function is a function that uses data from a previous bi of data.
 Whereas a higher order function refers back to it's parent function for the required data.

 3. Explain what a closure is.
     A closure happens once you call a function inside of another function

 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?